 - When finished, I can easily export jpeg files to my Google Drive and move them to other devices.

 - When you have an Adobe Creative Cloud subscription, you can export your file from Procreate and open it in Photoshop or Illustrator on a different device.
 I sometimes switch between my iPad and my laptop when working on a file.

 - Procreate records your process while you work.
-You can export time lapse videos easily.
-This was one of the first things I did with my iPad in Procreate to test the recording feature:
+You can export time-lapse videos easily.

 There are a lot of other perks about the iPad and Procreate, but those options were most important to me and my drawing style.